user-signal/fs2-mqtt/README.md

  * [Scala][scala] of course, but not [Scala.js][scala-js] even thought this should be fairly easy…
  * [FS2][fs2]
  * [scodec][scodec] and [scodec-stream][scodec-stream]
- * [Cats effects][cats-effets] for some internal concurrency stuff
+ * [Cats effect][cats-effet] for some internal concurrency stuff
- * [Cats effects retry][cats-effects-retry] to manage connection attempts
+ * [Cats effects retry][cats-effect-retry] to manage connection attempts
  * [Monocle][monocle]… because why not!

-This library should work seamlessly with various compatible IO monads: [cats effects IO][cats-effects-IO] of course, but [Monix][monix] and [ZIO][zio] as well as both support *cats effects* typeclasses.
+This library should work seamlessly with various compatible IO monads: [cats effects IO][cats-effect-IO] of course, but [Monix][monix] and [ZIO][zio] as well as both support *cats effects* typeclasses.

 ## License